slayersoft/MineNinja/README.md

 Case - The STL files for the MineNinja Case and Lid

-Image file for BeagleBone Black: mineninjaBBB.img.xz
+Image file for BeagleBone Black: mineninjaBBB.img.xz  Note there's a small issue with this image, please ssh to the board and drop/add the anubis database in mysql to fix.

 Please see the wiki for flashing instructions.